colabottles/toddl/posts/conferences-and-alcohol.md

 Why?

 I could go back to my room and be miserable or go off somewhere else.
 I have actually tweeted out that I am doing booze-free activities or dinners and I have gotten to meet the greatest people and been able to have a great time at the events that have a focus on alcohol after the conference day.
-I'm grateful to those that have gone out of their way and joined me, I am grateful for the support fo my friends that have foregone the drink to ennjoy a lunch or dinner with me.
+I'm grateful to those that have gone out of their way and joined me, I am grateful for the support fo my friends that have foregone the drink to enjoy a lunch or dinner with me.
 More than they know.

 I think I met one or two folks that are in the same boat as me and are recovering alcoholics.
 It's time we started to ask these organizers and these events for an alcohol-free alternative.
 If they have one, great!
 If they do not, then we can make one.
 That's the easy part.